rzeldent/esp32-smartdisplay/README.md

 tone(AUDIO_PIN, frequency, duration);
 ```

 To produce "real" audio connect the internal 8 bits D2A converter in the ESP32.
 Because the speaker is connected to GPIO26, this is the DAC2 (Left Channel).

-After that, audio can be streamed to the i2s.
+>[!TIP]
+>Make sure the I2S connection is only to the LEFT channel.

 The audio is a bit distorted.
 [HexeguitarDIY](https://github.com/hexeguitar/ESP32_TFT_PIO) has a fix for that by changing the resistor values to prevent distortion.
 [![HexeguitarDIY Audio mod](https://img.youtube.com/vi/6JCLHIXXVus/0.jpg)](https://www.youtube.com/watch?v=6JCLHIXXVus)